valeriorichi/postgraduate-exercises/src/START_HERE.md

-# Front End Tech Tests
+# Front-End Tech Tests

 ## Instructions:

-This repo is built to help you prepare for any Front End Tech Tests you meet in the future.
+This repo is built to help you prepare for any Front-End Tech Tests you meet in the future.

-The best way to work with this repo is to get it running on your local host and then solve the challenges in a seperate react app.
+The best way to work with this repo is to get it running on your local host and then solve the challenges in a separate react app.

 The script to build a new react app is